sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

           [
             {
               "type": "includes",
-              "text": "Only finds anchor if you match this string in a line", },
+              "text": "finds anchor if you match this string in a line", },
             {
               "type": "includes",
-              "text": "followed by the 1st occurrence of this string in another line", },
+              "text": "followed by the first occurrence of this string in another line", },
                           {
               "type": "includes",